I’d be happy to answer any questions you might have…

 – Ambrose Bierce

 We just completed our annual student/hort garden spring plant sale.
 I spent the better part of three days encouraging, suggesting, wheeling, dealing, and dispersing information, most of it sound, and all for a good cause.
 Generally enjoyed my legitimate excuse to sell some plants and also stay away from my ridiculous desk/computer.
 My “Ornamental Plant Production and Marketing” seniors have a unique interest, as they not only grow plants for the sale, the last bit of the semester has been spent discussing cost accounting and (much more fun) marketing, including garden center management.
-Through the hort club sale, they get to deal with real people with real questions.
+Continue reading this article “I’d be happy to answer any questions you might have…”

 Pause for effect…